Extra space 1 bedroom apartment for rent Riverside | Daun Penh

 - Washing machine

-This charming and comfortable 1 bedroom apartment is now available for rent near the Royal Palace, Independence Monument and Riverside in Daun Penh.
+This smart 1-bedroom apartment with a double-height living space is now available for rent in the ever-popular Riverside district in Daun Penh.

 Does this location or property type interest you?